 In this paper, we argue that political competition may be crucial for economic performance.
-Even though aspects of the argument are quite general, our main motivation is the breakup of the Democratic party's near monopoly on power in the Southern U.S. since the Civil War.
-To illustrate this development, Figure 1 graphs political competition averaged by decade from the 1930s to the 1990s, using a measure (detailed below) that varies between -0.5 and 0 with larger values corresponding to more competition.
+While some aspects of our argument are quite general, our main objective is to study the breakup of the Democratic party's near monopoly on power in the Southern U.S. since the Civil War.
+To illustrate this development, Figure 1 graphs political competition averaged by decade from the 1930s to the 1990s, using a measure (detailed below) that varies between 0 and 0.5 with smaller values corresponding to more competition.
 The graph contrasts the average in the 16 states of the US "South" (as defined by the US Census) against the remainder of the continental United States, the "Non-South".
 It shows a clear increase in political competition in the South, particularly in the 1960s, but almost no change elsewhere.

 The post-war economic transformation of the American South - with living standards converging to those in the rest of the US - is typically viewed as reflecting either economic forces alone, as in the macroeconomic growth literature (see, e.g., Barro and Sala-i-Martin, 2004, Ch.11), or a change in culture, as in the literature on political and economic history (see e.g., Wright, 1999).
 Our argument does not rule out these explanations for Southern convergence, but adds the force of political competition.
-Figure 2 plots the
+Figure 2 plots